 Then you check out the financial aid package…

-Well, it could be worse.
-However, it is the #1 school on your priority list.
+Well, not what you were hoping for… however, it is the #1 school on your priority list.

-You still have time to explore other options to make up the difference between the cost of education and your financial aid package.
+You still have time to explore other financial options.

 At least you received enough student financial aid to cover the full cost of tuition+ fees plus 50% of your room and board charges.

 You’re relieved and a little anxious at the same time.

 Included in your notification are links to the New Student Assessment and the New Student Orientation programs.